 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g. syllabus) and maintaining a course website.
+In addition to teaching responsibilities, general duties may include holding office hours, assigning grades, advising students, preparing course materials (e.g. syllabus), writing exams, and managing GSIs.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the Department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.
 If you would like to continue to be considered beyond this one year pool you will need to submit a new application.

 UC Lecturers are academic appointees in an organized bargaining unit and are exclusively represented by American Federation of Teachers - Unit 18.

 Minimum qualification required to be considered an applicant for the position is completion of at least a Master’s (or equivalent international degree) by time of application.

 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 The department is unable to provide a visa/work permit.

 A PhD (or equivalent international degree) and prior teaching experience.

 Curriculum Vitae - Your most recently updated C.V.